Aditya10403/Java/md/CF.md

 ## <a name="queue-interface">Queue Interface</a>

-The `Queue` interface is part of the Java Collection Framework and represents a collection designed for holding elements prior to processing.
+A collection designed for holding elements prior to processing.
+Besides basic `Collection` operations, queues provide additional insertion, extraction, and inspection operations.

-- Extends the `Collection` interface.
+Queues typically, but do not necessarily, order elements in a FIFO (first-in-first-out) manner.

-- Designed for holding elements prior to processing.
+- extends the `Collection` interface.
 - Supports FIFO ordering (in most implementations).
 - Provides methods for insertion, removal, and inspection of elements.